Double-crested cormorant

 Harassment.
 Federal law does not prohibit the harassment of cormorants unless it causes the death of adults or the death of eggs or young at their nests.
 Additionally, harassment may not cause the death of adults, eggs, or young of any other bird species that might nest or roost near cormorants.
 Minnesota state law prohibits chasing or killing cormorants and other wild animals by persons using motor vehicles, including boats and personal watercraft.
 (Minnesota Statutes 97B.091 and 97A.015 Subd.
 32).

-No actions may be taken towards cormorants (killing or harassment) that would cause the death of adults, eggs or young of other bird species.
+No actions may be taken toward cormorants (killing or harassment) that would cause the death of adults, eggs or young of other bird species.
 Incidental take of non-target bird species is not allowed under the Act.

 Could high populations of cormorants damage the attraction of an area as a tourism destination?

 There is no evidence that the presence of cormorants can reduce the attraction of an area as an important fishing and tourism destination.
-Anglers in Lake of the Woods frequently enjoy exceptional walleye fishing within sight of islands where hundreds of cormorants are nesting.
+Anglers on Lake of the Woods frequently enjoy exceptional walleye fishing within sight of islands where hundreds of cormorants are nesting.

-Are cormorants interesting birds to watch?
-Cormorants at colonies are very interesting birds to observe.
+Cormorants at their colonies are very interesting birds to observe.
 They have intricate courtship behaviors and mates often pay close attention to one another.
 They are excellent parents, frequently bringing fish and sometimes water to their young.
 The sounds of a cormorant colony are also diverse.
 Many people enjoy viewing and photographing this species.

-Birdwatching at waterbird colonies (including those with cormorants) attracts a diverse recreational group that ranges from avid birdwatchers to individuals and families that just enjoy watching wildlife.
+Birdwatching at waterbird colonies (including those with cormorants) attracts a diverse recreational group that ranges from avid birdwatchers to individuals and families that enjoy watching wildlife.
 Wildlife-based tourism helps to strengthen and diversify local economies.
 Further information about wildlife viewing is available at the following websites:

 For further information: